rillian/2019-gsoc/README.md

 The parser is strict, but what's in the library hasn't been carefully validated, so it rejects many entries.

-I did a lot of cleanup work on the library and am happy, but it wasn't possible to get it handling the whole cdli corpus within the term.
+I did a lot of cleanup work on the library, but it wasn't possible to get it handling the whole cdli corpus within the term.
+Over the long term, syntax errors with the ATF in the database should be corrected, ingest should do more validation to reduce new errors, and pyoracc should be extended to support common features of the CDLI corpus.

-For future work, I'd want to revisit my ad-hoc, line-based parser and if that can get more documents available.
+For future work, I'd also want to revisit my ad-hoc, line-based parser and see if that can get more documents available.
+ATF is a simple format and a permissive parser might work better for an application like this where we're just trying to present the corpus as it is.

 ### Localization.